mllamazares/personal_site/_posts/2026-08-10-brainmaxxing-or-getting-into-mensa.md

 There were two main factors that motivated me to take the Mensa test.

 First, my older son.
 He is currently ~4 years old, and I think he is showing early signs of giftedness: extraordinary memory, a complex sense of humor, musicality, the ability to focus for long periods of time, etc. But well, I’m his father, so I’m probably super-biased.
-I believe t_here are more parents of gifted kids than actual gifted kids_, kek.
+I believe _there are more parents of gifted kids than actual gifted kids_, kek.
 At least it was enough to make me question it, since there is a decent heritability factor.

 Second, I stumbled upon [Javier Recuenco](https://www.linkedin.com/in/javier-g-recuenco-70a708/).
 He was a Mensa Spain ex-president.
 I discovered him thanks to [Heavy Mental](https://heavymental.es/) podcast, where he talks about a wide range of topics.
 I love his communication style because he is not the typical nerd, but actually exposes complex stuff in a very aproachable way (a la Feynman, but with more sideburns)[^8].